Contingent liabilities - Government finance statistics and EDP statistics

 "For all sub-sectors of general government, Member States shall publish relevant information on contingent liabilities with potentially large impacts on public budgets, including government guarantees, non-performing loans, and liabilities stemming from the operation of public corporations, including the extent thereof.
 Member States shall also publish information on the participation of general government in the capital of private and public corporations in respect of economically significant amounts".

-In order to assist EU Member States in the implementation of the new statistical requirements of the Directive, Eurostat conducted a Task Force in co-operation with EU Member States and DG ECFIN.
+In order to assist EU Member States in the implementation of the statistical requirements of the Directive, Eurostat conducted a Task Force in co-operation with EU Member States and DG ECFIN.
 Its final report provides, inter alia, a set of templates and related notes indicating the methodology, the scope of compulsory information, the periodicity and the timeliness for national and Eurostat publication of data on contingent liabilities.

 The changes needed in Eurostat's collection systems were formalised by way of introduction of a supplement to the EDP questionnaire, under the provisions of Article 8(2d) of Council Regulation (EC) No 479/2009.
 The definitions and the implementation guidance were provided in Eurostat's decision of 22 July 2013 on Supplement on contingent liabilities and potential obligations to the EDP related questionnaire.